Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 With so many different files everywhere it can be quite time consuming to go through all the info without the right tools.
-We're gonna copy as much data as we can into the USB drive and go through it in our computer.
+We're gonna copy as much data as we can into the USB drive and go through it on our computer.

 ## The Rambo Approach to Intel Gathering